ravindra-me/javascript-projects/README.md

 These games is present inside the canvas folder, these are Basic game like shooting game and 2D Breakout Game.
 In the shooting game, I learned about canvas property like how to detect the collision of two balls and learned about the gravity concept.

 ####  The languages I used in these projects
-1.HTML5 and Canvas
+1. HTML5 and Canvas
-2.CSS3
+2. CSS3
-3.JavaScript
+3. JavaScript